BitBagCommerce/ShopwareInPostPlugin/README.md

 ---

-This plugin's source code is completely free and released under the terms of the MIT license.
+This plugin source code is completely free and released under the terms of the MIT license.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.)